Rivukis/Deft/README.md

 ## Installation

-- Download this file
+- Download the provided RIVTester.swift
-- Open you Xcode playground
+- Open an Xcode playground
 - Open the project navigator (COMMAND + 1)
-- Select the 'Sources' folder
+- Select the 'Sources' folder <-- This is required
 - 'Add files to "Sourcees"...'
 (CMA + OPT + A)
-- Find and "Add" the downloaded file
+- Find and "Add" RIVTester.swift
-- Start testing
+- Start Testing!

 ## Contributors